modesttree/Projeny/README.md

 ## <a id="multiplepackagefolders"></a>Using Multiple Package Folders

 Up until now we've assumed that there is one definitive folder for all the packages that are available for inclusion in your unity projects.
 However, this is configurable, so if you want, you can define multiple locations to pull packages from.
-This can be especially useful if you want to define a project-specific package and you do not want to add clutter to the shared `UnityPackages` directory.
+This can be especially useful if you want to define a project-specific package and you do not want to add clutter up the shared `UnityPackages` directory.

 To see this in action, download the sample project and then open up the `All-Movers` project (by either opening up the `UnityProjects\AllMovers\AllMovers-Windows` directory within unity or running `prj --project AllMovers --openUnity` / `prj -p am -ou` from the command line)

-Then open up the Package Manager through the menu item `Projeny` -> `Package Manager`.
+Then open up the Package Manager through the menu item `Projeny -> Package Manager`.
 In the Packages panel, you should see a dropdown that allows you to select where to get the package list from as shown in this screenshot:

 <img src="Docs/Screen11.png?raw=true" alt="Package Manager" />